Jahméne: 2012: The X Factor

+Debut Album Love Never Fails

 On 19 December 2012, it was announced that Douglas had signed a record deal with Sony Music.
 On 25 January 2013, it was confirmed that he had signed with RCA Records and would be releasing his debut album in May.

 It was announced by RCA Records that Douglas' first album would be called Love Never Fails and would be released on 22 July.
 It debuted at number one in the UK.
 Douglas also donated all of his profits from the single "Titanium" to the domestic abuse campaigns of the charity Women's Aid.
 The album features appearances from his X Factor mentor Scherzinger and Stevie Wonder.
 He released a single from the album, a cover of David Guetta's "Titanium", onto his Vevo account on 12 June 2013.

+When it became clear that a cover album was being strongly encouraged by the label, Jahméne proposed a concept that aligned with his artistic vision and spiritual values.
+His intention was to reinterpret classic songs through a spiritual lens, collaborating with renowned Gospel artists he deeply admired.
+The goal was to help bridge the gap between the UK and US Gospel scenes, and to further elevate the profile of Christian music within the UK.
+The label initially agreed to this creative direction, and Jahméne proceeded to sign the deal.

+At the time, Jahméne had already secured high-profile collaborations with Stevie Wonder and Nicole Scherzinger, reinforcing the strength and reach of his concept.

+Jahméne had also received positive responses from Gospel icon Kim Burrell and Missy Elliott, and had planned to approach other influential artists including Kirk Franklin, Yolanda Adams, CeCe Winans, LaShun Pace, and The Clark Sisters.

+However, nearing the end of Jahméne completing recording his contributions to the album, the label abandoned the original concept—likely to expedite the album’s release.
+This shift was a significant disappointment.
+In subsequent interviews, Jahméne has expressed that it became increasingly evident the label lacked belief in his artistry from the outset.
+Despite backing from the legendary Stevie Wonder and him waiving his fee in support of the project — the focus appeared to be more on commercial return than on artistic integrity.

 In August 2013, Douglas performed in Indonesia for RCTI's 24th anniversary television special, X Factor Around the World, along with Samantha Jade, The Collective, Melanie Amaro, Novita Dewi and Fatin Shidqia.
 "Titanium" subsequently hit number 1 the following day in Indonesia.